-- At the point in the application where you want to add a rule, click the Create a new rule icon. - Alternatively, click the Find an existing rule icon to browse for existing rules which can be added or reused in the current application.
-See the topic "Exporting and reusing rules" on page 43 for more information. - To create a shared rule, launch IBM SPSS Rules Management from the Application Launch page.
+- In IBM SPSS Rules Management, specify the type of rule as either segment, selection, or aggregation. - At the point in the application where you want to add a rule, click the Create a new rule icon. - Alternatively, click the Find an existing rule icon to browse for existing rules which can be added or reused in the current application.
+See the topic "Exporting and reusing rules" on page 30 for more information. - To create a shared rule, launch IBM SPSS Rules Management from the Application Launch page.